 Before You Go To Tallinn

 - Tallinn is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - It’s easy to get turned around in any foreign city…even Tallinn!
 Make sure to have a good Tallinn guide book (like this one from Lonely Planet) before arriving.

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip to Estonia, travel protected with World Nomads.
+- If you haven’t already obtained travel insurance for your trip to Estonia, consider traveling protected with World Nomads.

 We want to know: Is there anything you would add to our list of Free Things To Do in Tallinn, Estonia?
 Give us your best tips in the comments!